Zilliqa/zilliqa-developer/docs/developers/developer-toolings/sdks/dev-tools-sdks.md

 the Zilliqa core team but the zilliqa community members also actively maintain multiple SDKs.

+The core team also maintains a fork of [ethers.js](https://github.com/Zilliqa/ethers.js) to keep it working with zilliqa EVM.

 ## SDKs Maintained By the Community

 ### JavaScript/TypeScript